 Formula Breakdown:

-• The second IF test performs another logical test ((D5-C5)>0) to determine if the new value is greater than the old value.
-If the new value is greater than the old value (TRUE), then the second IF function will return the string P (Indicates a positive change).
-And if the new value is smaller than the old value (FALSE), then it will return the string N (Indicates a negative change).
+- The second IF test performs another logical test ((D5-C5)>0) to determine if the new value is greater than the old value.
+If the new value is greater than the old value (TRUE), then the second IF function will return the string P (indicating a positive change).
+And if the new value is smaller than the old value (FALSE), then it will return the string N (indicating a negative change).

-⦿ Upon pressing ENTER, the formula will return the string N as the new value (D5) or Income (This Year) is smaller than the old value (C5) or Income (Previous Year).
-The N indicates that there is a negative change or decline in income.
+The formula will return the string N as the new value (D5) or Income (This Year) is smaller than the old value (C5) or Income (Previous Year).

-⦿ Then we will drag the Fill Handle to apply the formula to the rest of the cells.
+Drag the Fill Handle down to apply the formula to the rest of the cells.

 Read More: Calculate Percentage Difference Between Two Numbers in Excel